dresdner353/jbhasd/README.md

 The section above for controls is where we would normally see details on any switches, sensors etc that are being managed by this device.
 Given this is a clean setup, no such detail is defined yet.
 Also the "configured" attribute of this device is set to 0 which confirms that no full device configuration has been pushed to this device.

 The pretty=1 args to this call could be omitted or passed with a 0 value and it will then return the JSON status as a single string without the pretty formatting.
-Use whateveer you prefer.
+Use whatever you prefer.

 ## Pushing Configuration to the Device